google-home/smarthome-washer/README.md

 1. Do not install the json version 6 library as it is not currently compatible.
 2. Install the library Arduinojson vers:5.13.0
 3. Install the library Firebase Arduino from here: https://github.com/FirebaseExtended/firebase-arduino.git
+4. Default **agentUserId**  is set to **123**.
+Please change it to something unique to make use of Homegraph based reporting.

 ## License